princenyeche/jiraone/docs/apis.rst

 .. echo:
 echo
 =============
-.. autofunction:: echo
+.. autofunction:: jiraone.echo

 This is a function which uses a copy of the PrettyPrint Class used to nicely format a represented printed result.
-To call, simply use the function ``echo``. <br />
+To call, simply use the function ``echo``.
 It accepts one required parameter, which can be any object.
 Example usage: